cwmagoon/dQP/README.md

 |           time           |                                              Display timings.                                              |
 |        check_PSD         |                      Verify that Q is positive semi-definite (dense only), is costly.                      |

-<b> Which solver do I choose for my problem? </b> First, we suggest perusing open-source benchmarks and the basic classes of QP solver.
+<b> Which solver do I choose for my problem? </b> We suggest perusing open-source benchmarks and reading about the basic classes of QP solver (e.g. first and second order). **dQP** includes a crude diagnostic tool for quickly evaluating the performance of QP solvers on a user-provided example (see examples folder).
-For more information, we include a simple diagnostic tool which iterates through available QP solvers and times the forward/backward solves of your example QP (Fig. 6).

 ## Development Setup and Experiments